 A course designed to provide study of musical styles and concepts in film within various historical, cultural, artistic, social, religious and or political contexts.

 MUS 2521 MUSIC THEORY III

-Continuation of Music Theory, to include expanded tonal resources, color chords, and musical forms.
+Continuation of the study of harmony, including expanded diatonic resources and an introduction to chromatic harmony and modulation.
 Prerequisite: MUSIC 1512; Corequisite: MUSIC 2525.

 MUS 2522 MUSIC THEORY IV